GaiaUniversal

 Crested geckos are arboreal so they require a decent amount of vertical space as well as horizontal space.
 An adult requires a 45cm wide by 60 cm tall and 45cm deep enclosure at minimum.
 It is best for babies and juveniles to be housed in a smaller space and upgraded as they grow so that they can easily find food in their enclosure.
 Cre

 For decor, fill your enclosure with plenty of branches, vines, cork bark, and foliage.
 You can use strong artificial vines and artificial plants that don't shed small shards of plastic or leach dye.
 Cover the floor in clean coco coir soil substrate.
-You can also use paper-towel if cleaned frequently.
+You can also use paper-towel if cleaned out frequently as paper towel left for too long in their humid environment moulds quickly.
 Paper towel is also good to use if you want to check if the gecko is pooping fine during the first few weeks of ownership and quarantine.
-Make sure the paper-towel is unscented and doesn't have any harmful chemicals.
+Make sure the paper-towel is unscented and doesn't have any harmful chemicals such as bamboo paper towel you can find online.

 You can also create an bio-active environment with real plants that are non toxic to crested geckos such as bromeliads, peace lilies, devil's ivy and ferns.
 This is best done in glass terrariums.
 Bioactive is simply the term for setting up an enclosure in a way that resembles the native habitat of its inhabitants and relies on live plants, invertebrates and fungi to help control waste.
 Setting up a bioactive enclosure is not as straightforward as your more typical habitat.
 Additional research and planning is required to ensure success.